fernandacor/equipo7_TC2008B/Videojuego/GDD_Template.md

 ### **Mindset**

-What kind of mindset do you want to provoke in the player?
+~~What kind of mindset do you want to provoke in the player?
 Do you want them to feel powerful, or weak?
 Adventurous, or nervous?
 Hurried, or calm?
-How do you intend to provoke those emotions?
+How do you intend to provoke those emotions?~~
+Queremos que el jugador se sienta atraido por nuestras mecanicas y estilo de pelea, los cuales estan muy apegados al viaje entre dimensiones.
+Como cada nivel representa un nuevo reto por el entorno en el que esta.

 ## _Technical_